cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

   * Sensing unit's properties, such as `@x`, `@y`, `@dead` or `@controller` doesn't make the unit controlled by the processor.
 * Binding a unit to a processor doesn't make the unit exclusive to that processor: other processors might bind the same unit, or a player might take over the unit and control it manually, "stealing" it.
 * A unit controlled by the processor (or stored in a variable) may die.
 To detect the unit is dead, sense its `@dead` property (e.g., `@unit.@dead`).
 * When a command is issued to a unit using `ucontrol`, the processor doesn't wait for the unit to complete the command.
-Explicit checks to see the unit has finished the command are sometimes necessary.
+Explicit checks to see if the unit has finished the command are sometimes necessary.

 ### Binding units

 > [!TIP]
 > The `units` system library contains functions you can use to search for and bind free units.
-For more information, see [System library](SYSTEM-LIBRARY.markdown#units-library).
+For more information, see [System library](SYSTEM-LIBRARY-UNITS.markdown).
 >
 > The unit functions in the system library are based on the principles described here.